learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q36.** The following page outline is produced by a screen reader\'s heading navigation:
+**Q.** The following page outline is produced by a screen reader\'s heading navigation:

 ```
 H1: Company Name